shubhsirat05/simon-says-game/README.md

-# MY Responsive Website
- This is a simple responsive website where buttons and content look good on mobile, tablet, and desktop.

 # 🎮 Simon Says Game

 A fun and interactive memory game where players repeat the sequence of colors shown by the computer.